Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/overview-sep-23.md

 ### TOTP (or WebAuthn)

 A required 2FA implementation that pops up when you try to, for example, upload or update a new version of a mod would be a big step towards preventing compromised accounts from spreading malware.
-SMS 2FA would not be ideal due to how unsafe is.
+SMS 2FA would not be ideal due to how unsafe it is.

 [GitHub has already done this](https://github.blog/2023-03-09-raising-the-bar-for-software-security-github-2fa-begins-march-13/), requiring all users to enable 2FA with TOTP or Webauthn.